Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap

 In the LS and AD phases, the $f$-quasiparticle has zero quasiparticle weight.
 Nevertheless, we can still extract the effective interaction by examining energies of two-particle excitations perturbatively.

 \paragraph{LS phase} In the LS phase, $\zeta_x$ runs towards $0$ and $\varepsilon_D$ runs towards infinity under the RG.
 When parameters are close to the fixed point, we can integrate out the high-energy $|\pm 2\rangle$ states to obtain an effective interaction induced by $\zeta_x$.
-The effective Hamiltonian is given by \cref{eq:singlet_H0,eq:singlet_Hx_1} with the renormalized $\zeta_x,\varepsilon_D$, and we find it convenient to reverse the process in \cref{sec:singlet-regime} and rewrite it in the fermion Hamiltonian (\cref{eq:HSD}):
+The effective Hamiltonian near fixed point is given by Eqs.~(135) and (136) in Ref.~\cite{wang_bosonization_2025} with the renormalized $\zeta_x,\varepsilon_D$, and we find it convenient to reverse the gauge transformations and rewrite it in the fermion Hamiltonian (Eqs.~(131) in Ref.~\cite{wang_bosonization_2025}):

 $\rho_z$ as well as $\lambda_z$ are unchanged under RG. $J=\varepsilon_D+\frac{4\rho_z^2}{x_c}$ is large and we treat $\zeta_x$ as perturbatively.
 Applying the second-order perturbation theory, the correction from the $\zeta_x$ term is